Museumsdorf Niedersulz open air museum

 In the "House to try out", all kinds of everyday things are available to try out for yourself.
 These are jobs that were done exclusively by the female members of the household.
 How do you darn socks and stockings?
 How hard is it to put a loaf of bread in the oven?
 How does it feel to lie on a straw or horsehair mattress?
 And how much or little light does a candle or a kerosene lamp provide?
 Guests can try out all this and much more for themselves in the Kellerstöckl from Erdpreß and get to know life and work in a Weinviertel cottage.

-- At the traditional plant market on April 26, organically grown rarities from the museum village and the region can be purchased.
+At the popular plant market at the museum portal on April 25, organically grown rarities from the museum village and the region can be purchased.